pyglet/pyglet/doc/programming_guide/opengles.rst

 Pixel format for textures and images are limited to ``RGBA``.
-If you try to load any other pixel format through pyglet's image loading functions you will get an error when they turned into OpenGL textures later.
+If you try to load any other pixel format through pyglet's image loading functions you will get an error when they are turned into OpenGL textures later.

 The reason for this limitation is that OpenGL ES does not support pixel format conversion during pixel transfer, meaning when calling ``glTexImage`` to upload pixel data to the GPU, the pixel format must match the internalformat.
-In desktop OpenGL an RGB image can be converted to RGBA during this transfer.
+In desktop OpenGL an RGB image will be automatically converted to RGBA during this transfer.
 This is not supported in OpenGL ES.

-You are however free to create your own textures with any pixel format using the gl bindings directly.
+You are, however, free to create your own textures with any pixel format using the gl bindings directly.

 Compute Shader
 ~~~~~~~~~~~~~~

 If you are planning to bind textures to image units with the intention of
-using them in a compute shader you need to create these textures yourself
+using them in a compute shader, you need to create these textures yourself
 using the gl bindings and allocate space using ``glTexStorage``.
 Pyglet is
 using ``glTexImage`` to allocate space and upload the pixel data for textures.